Huckleberry Muffins made with wild huckleberries! These delicious muffins can be made with fresh or frozen huckleberries.

 - Bake

 I do not use paper liners when I make muffins.
 I prefer to spray my muffin tin and just add the batter.
-You can use paper liners if you prefer.
+Paper liners may also be used.

 Tips for making muffins

-- Don't over mix the batter.
-Use a spoon or a spatula to combine your wet ingredients into your dry ingredients.
+- Don't overmix the batter.
+Use a spoon or a spatula to combine your wet ingredients with your dry ingredients.
 Stop mixing as soon as your ingredients are combined.
 A few flour steaks are okay.
 You are going to be mixing a bit more when you fold in the berries.

 - Fold in the berries with a gentle folding motion.
 You don't want any squished berries here!